jonmason/meta-arm/README.md

 information on how to submit a patch, please read https://www.openembedded.org/wiki/How_to_submit_a_patch_to_OpenEmbedded

 E-mail meta-arm@lists.yoctoproject.org with patches created using this process.
+You can configure git-send-email to automatically use this address for the meta-arm repository with the following git command:

+$ git config --local --add sendemail.to meta-arm@lists.yoctoproject.org

 Commits and patches added should follow the OpenEmbedded patch guidelines: